Joint degeneration and pinched nerves

 - therapeutic stretches

 - massage therapy, trigger point therapy, manual therapy, or myofascial release.

 These techniques may also be used in conjunction with these other therapies in order to get the best results.
 If you are experiencing any of these symptoms, we recommend that you schedule an appointment as quickly as possible.

 Our goal at Accident Pain Clinics of South Florida is to provide our patients with an exceptional experience when they walk through our doors.
 Quality services are the least we can provide to help patients through the stressful times after a car accident.
-We also provide transportation to each of our offices for any auto accident complications.
+We also provide transportation to our office for all auto accident complications.
 Call our office for a medical evaluation of your disc injuries today at 305-570-1965 or use our online appointment booking form.